 Groups like CaringBridge let you set up a free website to send health updates to others and coordinate needed help.
 You don’t have to personally ask individuals—that can be hard.
 Tasks you need done will be on the site for them to sign up.
 Having a central place to update information also saves you time and lots of exhausting repetitive calls, emails and texts.

-Your best bet for spousal caregiver resources is the Family Caregiver Council.
+Your best bet for Caregiver Spouses resources is the Family Caregiver Council.
 It offers a comprehensive list of organizations and associations that understand your feelings and issues.
 You will find strategies, support groups and solid advice.